Erythrocyte sedimentation rate and C-reactive protein as inflammatory markers in children with attention –deficit hyperactivity disorder

 Introduction

-Inflammation is a biological condition characterized by increased levels of acute phase proteins and complement factors, cytokine cascades, and cellular immune responses.
-Inflammatory events induce cytokines, which may directly pass the blood–brain barrier or be carried into the brain via cytokine‐specific transporters.[4]
+Inflammation is a complex biological response characterized by an increase in levels of acute phase proteins, complement factors, cytokine cascades, and cellular immune responses.
+Inflammatory stimuli can induce the production of cytokines, which can readily traverse the blood–brain barrier or be transported into the brain via cytokine‐specific transporters.[4]

-The most widely used indicators of the acute phase response are the erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) levels.[5]
+Common markers used to assess systemic inflammation include the erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP) levels.[5]

 Subjects and Methods